metamn/vue/test1/README.md

 6. Easy workflow: just code and the rest is done (CLI, local server, hot reloading, code concatenation / building etc)
 7. Easy deploying: build and copy.
 Done at http://metamn.io/test1/

+## Basics

+- new components can be added / removed via the router in `router/index.js`

 ## Components

 > For example, you can put each component in its own directory, with its static assets right next to it.
 - http://vuejs-templates.github.io/webpack/static.html

 ## Server side pre-rendering